tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 Tiny Drive can be used as a generic file manager separate from TinyMCE this is referred to as standalone mode.

-## Loading the standalone api script
+## Loading the standalone API script

-In order to use Tiny Drive in standalone mode you will need to add a script to your page with your api key as part of the url.
-The url is in the following format:
+In order to use Tiny Drive in standalone mode you will need to add a script to your page with your API key as part of the URL.
+The URL is in the following format:

 `https://cdn.tiny.cloud/1/<your api key>/tinydrive/stable/tinydrive.min.js`